Historically, Pushti Marg has developed its artistic and

 furnishings, silk curtains, khas curtains, fountains etc were introduced to make

 the inner sanctum resemble a miniature palace.
-During Akbar’s time,
+Very early on,

 Pushti Marg adopted Drupad and Vrajbhasha as its main medium for devotional